gong-hao/ts-node-claudia/README.md

 3. Run `npm run update` to update api if you have done `npm run create` before.
 Be careful to keep claudia.json into `dist folder`.
 Claudia will generate it after creating api, and use it to update api.

    > See more detail in  [Claudia.js documentation](https://github.com/claudiajs/claudia/tree/master/docs)

+## Testing

+1. Run `npm run test` to run unit tests.
+All files with *.spec.ts will be tested.